Pseudo-Labeling Based Practical Semi-Supervised Meta-Training for Few-Shot Learning: Introduction

-In summary, our key contributions include: \begin{itemize} \item We propose a more practical semi-supervised meta-training setting for FSL, as a platform to facilitate the development of training approaches with a few labeled base data for FSL models. \item A simple and effective semi-supervised training algorithm, named pseudo-labeling based meta-learning, is proposed to reduce the requirement of the labeled base data for most FSL models. \item We find that our meta-learning strategy can further improve the performance of SOTA SSL models, which indicates that using meta-training is a promising direction to develop new SSL approaches. \item Our approach is model-agnostic and successfully incorporates SSL to FSL.
-We not only significantly improve the performance of FSL models (EP~\cite{rodriguez2020embedding} and Proto~\cite{snell2017prototypical}) with limited labeled base training data, but also achieve superior performance than SSL models (SemCo~\cite{nassar2021all} and FlexMatch~\cite{zhang2021flexmatch}).
+In summary, our key contributions include: \begin{itemize} \item We propose a more practical semi-supervised meta-training setting for FSL, as a platform to facilitate the development of training with a few labeled base data for FSL models.
+This is the first attempt to investigate and remove the class-prior selection in SSFSL. \item A simple and effective semi-supervised training algorithm, named pseudo-labeling based meta-learning, is proposed to reduce the requirement of the labeled base data for most FSL models.
+Our approach is the first work to introduce the semi-supervised pre-training manner to meta-training based SSFSL. \item We find that our meta-learning strategy can further improve the performance of recent SSL models, which indicates that using meta-training could be a promising direction to develop new SSL approaches. \item Our approach is model-agnostic and successfully incorporates SSL to FSL.
+We significantly improve the performance of FSL models (EP and Proto) with limited labeled base training data. \end{itemize}